TheMetalStorm/World-Launcher/README.md

 ## How to use

-1. Download World.Launcher.rar from the latest release and start "World Launcher.exe"
+1. Download World.Launcher.rar from the latest release, unpack it and start "World Launcher.exe"
 1. Choose Location of your **legally obtained** American Super Mario World Rom (.smc)
 1. Choose Location of the folder containing the your Patches (.bps or .ips)
    1. Click checkbox, if the Patches should be deleted after being applied